 Across many of the wellbeing areas, students in regional and remote areas reported very similar views and opinions about their wellbeing as students in the metropolitan area and students overall.

 Here are some of the key differences found between the different groups of students in the Speaking Out Survey, across the three wellbeing domains.

-- Two-in-five remote area students had moved house in the last 12 months.
+- 2-in-5 students in remote areas had moved house in the last 12 months.

-- A lower proportion of students in remote areas reported having their own bedroom and having access to the internet at home but a higher proportion reported having been on three or more family holidays in the previous 12 months.
+- A lower proportion of students in remote areas reported having their own bedroom, having access to the internet at home or owning a tablet or laptop.

 - Students in regional and remote areas were more likely to have changed schools than students in the metropolitan area.

 - Students attending remote schools were less likely than students in the metropolitan area to say they usually get along with classmates or teachers.